vincenzo2202/Backend_tatto-studio_API_DB/README.md

 </details>

 ## 💡 Objetive
-Este proyecto requería una API funcional conectada a una base de datos con al menos una relación de uno a muchos y una relación de muchos a muchos.
+This project required a functional API connected to a database with at least a one-to-many relationship and a many-to-many relationship.

 <div style="text-align: center;">
     <img src="./assets/diagram.png" style="width: 500;" />